zsh-users/zsh-autosuggestions/README.md

 **Note:** A widget shouldn't belong to more than one of the above arrays.

-### Disabling suggestion for large buffers
+### Disabling suggestion for small or large buffers

-Set `ZSH_AUTOSUGGEST_BUFFER_MAX_SIZE` to an integer value to disable autosuggestion for large buffers.
-The default is unset, which means that autosuggestion will be tried for any buffer size.
-Recommended value is 20.
+Set `ZSH_AUTOSUGGEST_BUFFER_MAX_SIZE` or `ZSH_AUTOSUGGEST_BUFFER_MIN_SIZE` to an integer value to disable autosuggestion for small or larger buffers.
+The default for both is unset, which means that autosuggestion will be tried for any buffer size.
+Recommended range is [5, 20].
-This can be useful when pasting large amount of text in the terminal, to avoid triggering autosuggestion for strings that are too long.
+This can be useful when pasting large amount of text in the terminal, to avoid triggering autosuggestion for strings that are too long, or for irrelevant suggestions on smaller buffers.

 ### Asynchronous Mode